+Climate Model

-Cachuma Inflow (right): Projected percent change of the SYR contribution to Lake Cachuma for 2020 - 2058, in comparison to the simulated baseline streamflow for 1980 to 2018.
+Cachuma Inflow: Projected percent change of the SYR contribution to Lake Cachuma for 2020 - 2058, in comparison to the simulated baseline streamflow for 1980 to 2018.

 CONCLUSIONS

+Preparing for potential reservoir supply limitations and increased future demand, necessitates flexibility in the water portfolio.
 The non-drought climate models anticipate a wide range of average yearly streamflow from -40% to +20% compared to historical flows.

-The drought model indicates average streamflow contribution to Lake Cachuma could decrease by two-fold.
+The drought model indicates average streamflow contribution to Lake Cachuma could decrease by